Bloyd123/jewelry-dashborad/docs/ui/overlay/Quick-Reference.md

 - [ ] Don't nest overlays
 - [ ] Handle escape key properly
 - [ ] Prevent body scroll when open
+- [ ] Use SheetBody for scrollable content
+- [ ] Use SheetFooter for fixed actions

 ---